-If you've been thinking of adding a four-legged friend to your brood and are deciding whether a shelter dog is right for you, consider this: Some of history's most amazing pooches—from four-legged movie stars to heroic rescue dogs—were found in animal shelters.
-In honor of Adopt-a-Shelter-Dog Month, here are 25 shelter dogs who made it big.
+If you've been thinking of adding a four-legged friend to your brood and are deciding whether a shelter pet is right for you, consider this: Some of history's most amazing pooches—from four-legged movie stars to heroic rescue dogs—were found in animal shelters.
+In honor of National Adopt a Shelter Pet Day on April 30, here are 25 shelter dogs who made it big.

 In 1995, FEMA worker Mary Flood met Jake: a 10-month-old black Lab who was taken in by a shelter after he was found roaming the streets with a broken leg and a dislocated hip.
 "But against all odds he became a world-class rescue dog," Flood, who works as part of a federal search-and-rescue team that has searched for human remains at both Ground Zero and following Hurricane Katrina, told CNN.